gerda-meleschkin/slowlab/slow daily devices - fab challenge #4/README_slowdevices.md

 -Jumping wires
 -MDF 2.5 mm

+## Portable bike electrivity generator

+I started following tutorials to make generator for a dynamo, which could provide 5V to one device though a USB connector.
+Then my idea was to make a low tech navigation system, which is connected with the phone through bluetooth while using openstreet map.

+### Design

+### Process

+#### PCB
+- First i designed the Eschema while collecting the datasheets and check the connections
+- Then i finished the PCB design with Kicad
+- After exporting it as t

+#### Eletronics

+#### Case

+### Build of materials
+- 1 Dynamo
+- 1 Diode
+- 1 USB Connector

 ## Home bike generator
 As we are questionning our dependency towards fossile fuels and energy in general, we wanted to create a device that anybody could have at home to produce their own energy.